wearevolt/mobx-model/README.md

 ## TODO

+* Add standard restful methods to baseModel
 * Dist size is HUGE — 425kb
 * Inlude source files in published module
-* we can get rid of topLevelJson and requestId in `set` methods, making them optional.
+* We can get rid of topLevelJson and requestId in `set` methods, making them optional.
 They can be added in the first call to this method, if not there yet
 * Add tests
 * Add support for polymorphism
 * Add support for other JSON formats, such as JSON-api
 * `del` http method should be `delete`

 ## Changelog

+### 0.0.14

+* fixed BaseModel.get bug with mobx 2.0.5

 ### 0.0.13